drewstaylor/derpies-llm-utils/README.md

 Available Commands:

-upload [file path]   Upload a training file at the specified file path.
+upload [file path]   Upload a training file at the specified path.
 Returns a file ID. tune [file id]       Queues a job for training / tuning.
 Returns a job ID. status [job id]      Fetches the status of a tuning job.
-Returns a model ID if tuning job completed. help                 Print this help message
+Returns a model ID if training completed. help                 Print this help message
 ```